Click here for a PDF version of this document, FAQ_UAC

 Address Root Causes of Migration

-- All governments of the Central American region, including Mexico and United States, should invest resources into examining and addressing root causes of migration in the Northern Triangle and Mexico.
+- The Northern Triangle of Central America (NTCA) governments, as well as Mexico and United States, should invest resources into examining and addressing root causes of migration in the region.
 This effort must address the violence, government corruption, and lack of youth opportunity, which are all factors forcing children to flee.

 Improve Identification of Protection Needs and Promote Avenues to Protection